 configure a realm chain, you specify the chain in the

-The following snippet configures a realm chain that includes the
+The following snippet configures a realm chain that enables the

-native realms, as well as two LDAP realms and an Active Directory realm.
+as well as two LDAP realms and an Active Directory realm, but disables the

 As can be seen above, each realm has a unique name that identifies it.
 Each type of realm dictates its own set of required and optional settings.
 That said, there are settings that are common to all realms.